bryanknox/bryanknox.github.io/_posts/2021-12-07-dotnet-user-secrets-cli-notes.md

 ## Commands

-For details about commands, and their options follow the links for the specific commands below.
+For details about specific commands and their options follow the links below.

-Commands:

-- `clear` - Deletes all the application secrets.
+### Commands for managing user secret IDs in a Visual Studio project

-- `init` - Set a user secrets ID to enable secret storage.
+- `init` - Initialize or update a Visual Studio project file so that the project can use secrets stored a specified user secrets store.

   - `dotnet user-secrets init [options]`

   - See [dotnet user-secrets init CLI Notes]({%post_url 2021-12-08-dotnet-user-secrets-init-cli-notes %})

+### Commands for managing secrets in a user secrets store

+- `clear` - Deletes all the secrets in a user secrets store.

+  - `dotnet user-secrets clear [options]`

-- `list` - Lists all the application secrets.
+- `list` - Lists secrets in a user secrets store.

+  - `dotnet user-secrets list [options]``

-- `remove` - Removes the specified user secret.
+- `remove` - Removes the specified secret from a user secrets store.

+  - `dotnet user-secrets remove [arguments] [options]`

-- `set` - Sets the user secret to the specified value.
+- `set` - Sets a secret to a specified value in a user secrets store.

+  - `dotnet user-secrets set [arguments] [options]`

 ## Examples
+The following are examples of the `dotnet user-secrets` tool without a specified command.

 ### Show Help

-Show `dotnet user-secrets` help.
+Show `dotnet user-secrets` tool help.

 Command Format:
 ```text
 dotnet user-secrets -?|-h|--help|-v|-verbose
 ```
-All of the above do the produce same output.
+All of the options above the produce same output.

 Example:
 ```text